Company Formation in Ireland: What are the benefits?

 Company formation in Ireland.
 Many new start-ups are choosing Ireland as their destination for incorporation as an alternative to the UK, to continue free trade with the EU following Brexit.
 There are also a number of additional benefits, some of which are listed below.

 - Low corporation tax: Ireland’s corporate tax is set at 12.5%

 - English speaking jurisdiction

 - Ireland is ranked highly in the list of jurisdictions easiest to do business

 The requirements for a company formation in Ireland are very similar to the UK.
-However if you are a non-Resident you will be requirement to put in place a Section 137 Bond, which acts as security.
+However, if you are a non-resident you will be required to put in place a Section 137 Bond, which acts as security.

 - Incorporation takes 2-5 business days

 First Corporate can assist with the formation of a Southern Irish Company, from £350.00 + VAT.
 You also have the option to add additional services such as a registered office and security bond for non-residents.
 Please click ‘Order Now’ below to complete our order form.

 Use our online order form to instruct us to form a company in Southern Ireland, which will request all the required information.